ArchlyFi/archly-solidly-docs/pages/tokenomics.md

 consider introducing more immutability or DAO components where appropriate.

-To cover ongoing expenses and all the upcoming development efforts, 3% of the emissions will be going to the team address.
+To cover ongoing expenses and all the upcoming development efforts, 3% of the emissions for each chain will be going to the team address.

 ## Initial Bribes

-5M (16.67%) To encourage voting for the initial pools by the First 35 and spread more Arc to LP.
+5M (16.67%) To encourage voting for the initial pools by the First 35 and spread more Arc to LP on Telos.

 ## Emissions

-The initial supply of `$Arc` was 30M.
+The initial supply of `$Arc` was 30M and 50M `$Arc` will be added for each additional chain launched.
+A minimum of 25M `$Arc` will be locked for 4 years leaving the other 25M `$Arc` in circulation.
+This will allow for the inflation on each network to come down to an inflation of around a target of 1% with a 50% lock rate.
+The targeted lock rate is 80% across all chains.

-Weekly emissions started at about 15.58M `$Arc` (51.93% of the initial supply) and a minimum decay of at least 2% per week (epoch).
+Weekly emissions on Telos started at about 15.58M `$Arc` (51.93% of the initial supply) and a minimum decay of at least 2% per week (epoch).
+For new chains the weekly emissions should start around 9M or lower `$Arc`.

 `$veArc` holders receive a rebase proportional to epoch LP emissions and the ratio of `$veArc` to `$Arc` supply, thus reducing vote power